 Meirav Furth-Matzkin*

-The Gap Theory suggests that, in competitive markets, sellers will often deviate from clear and unconditional standard-form contracts to please consumers.
+The Gap Theory suggests that in competitive markets, sellers will often deviate from clear and unconditional standard form contracts to please consumers.
 This Article investigates this theory through the case study of product returns.
 In a large-scale field experiment, a team of testers (auditors) was trained to follow a uniform bargaining script and was sent to return clothing items without receipts (despite a formal receipt requirement) to ninety-five retail stores in Chicago.
-The results show that across a wide range of stores, a significant minority of retailers strategically departs from the formal, standardized policy in favor of consumers, and that sellers are almost twice as likely to depart from their contractual arrangements once consumers complain.
-These results are consistent with the Gap Theory in suggesting that sellers may deliberately adopt rigid policies on paper, with the aim of screening out certain consumers, while tailoring the “standard” agreement in favor of others.
-Yet, at the same time the results qualify the Gap Theory by showing that most sellers insist on enforcing their rigid policy requirements, and that this insistence largely persists even after consumers complain.
+The results show that, across a wide range of stores, a significant minority of retailers strategically departs from the formal, standardized policy in favor of consumers.
+In addition, sellers are almost twice as likely to depart from their contractual arrangements once consumers complain.
+These results are consistent with the Gap Theory in suggesting that sellers may deliberately adopt rigid policies on paper with the aim of screening out certain consumers, while tailoring the “standard” agreement in favor of others.
+Yet, at the same time, the results qualify the Gap Theory by showing that most sellers insist on enforcing their rigid policy requirements, and that this insistence largely persists even after consumers complain.
 These findings, I argue, have important policy implications.
-Gap Theory proponents have suggested that, in competitive markets, policymakers should be hesitant to intervene in consumer transactions because reputation will encourage sellers to depart from clear and unconditional contractual arrangements to please consumers, while the formal terms will protect them from potential abuse.
-These findings suggest that regulation may be warranted because most sellers enforce their policies to the letter (even when dealing with non-opportunistic consumers).
-Moreover, building on new evidence and on insights from the social sciences, this Article proposes that even when sellers depart from their formal conditions, this practice might actually harm consumers and lead to regressive distributive outcomes.
+Gap Theory proponents have suggested that in competitive markets, policymakers should be reluctant to intervene in consumer transactions because reputation will encourage sellers to depart from clear and unconditional contractual arrangements to please consumers, while the formal terms will protect sellers from potential abuse.
+These findings suggest that regulation may be warranted because most sellers enforce their policies to the letter, even when dealing with non-opportunistic consumers.
+Moreover, building on new evidence and on insights from the social sciences, this Article proposes that even sellers’ limited departures from their formal conditions might actually harm consumers and lead to regressive distributive outcomes.

 Introduction

 Most of our everyday transactions are governed by standard form contracts.
-Virtually every firm selling goods or services includes in its sale contracts certain standard provisions that dictate whether and when a good can be returned, when and how to make payments, whether charges are imposed for services beyond those originally contracted for, and various other elements of the sales relationship.
+Virtually every firm selling goods or services includes in its sale contracts certain standard provisions that dictate whether and when a good can be returned, when and how to make payments, whether charges are imposed for services beyond those originally contracted for, as well as various other elements of the sales relationship.
 Although these clear and unconditional boilerplate provisions considerably facilitate transactions, scholars and commentators have expressed concern that such terms might be excessively rigid and even harmful to consumers.

 In response to these concerns, several scholars have suggested that, at least in competitive markets, sellers’ implementation of ostensibly rigid and unconditional terms may be more lenient and flexible in practice.
-As these scholars argue, while the existence of rigid terms on paper enables sellers to fend off buyers likely to take advantage of a more lenient policy to extract benefits that the seller did not intend to offer, reputational considerations will constrain sellers from enforcing their contracts to the letter vis-à-vis good-faith customers.
+As these scholars argue, while the existence of rigid terms on paper enables sellers to fend off buyers likely to take advantage of a more lenient policy to extract benefits that the seller did not intend to offer, reputational considerations will constrain sellers from enforcing their contracts to the letter vis-à-vis good faith customers.
 I refer to this approach as the Gap Theory, because it suggests that sellers sensitive to reputational consequences will depart from their formal policies in favor of consumers, thereby generating a gap between the “paper deal”—the written contract governing sellers’ relations with buyers, and the “real deal”—the contract in action.

-While the Gap Theory has attracted significant scholarly attention, academics continue to debate both its descriptive accuracy and normative consequences.
+While the Gap Theory has attracted significant scholarly attention, academics continue to debate both its descriptive accuracy and its normative consequences.
 In particular, some have questioned the actual ability of competitive forces, and reputation in particular, to deter sellers from adhering to the four corners of the agreement.